James J. Jeffries: Later life

 In his later years, Jeffries trained boxers and worked as a fight promoter.
-He promoted many fights out of a structure known as "Jeffries Barn", which was located on his alfalfa ranch at the southwest corner of Victory Boulevard and Buena Vista, Burbank, California.
+He promoted many fights out of a structure known as "Jeffries Barn", which was located on his alfalfa ranch at the southwest corner of Victory Boulevard and Buena Vista Street, in Burbank, California.
 (His ranch house was on the southeast corner until the early 1960s.)

 Death

-Seven years after suffering a stroke, Jeffries died on March 3, 1953, in bed at his home, in the presence of his niece Lillian Bull.
-Bull had been living with Jeffries as his housekeeper, and he had instructed her to call a doctor.
+Seven years after suffering a stroke, Jeffries died on March 3, 1953, in bed at his Burbank home, in the presence of his niece Lillian Bull.
+She had been living with Jeffries as his housekeeper, and he had instructed her to call a doctor.
 Jeffries died before the doctor arrived.
 The doctor, William M. Nethery, attributed his death to a heart attack caused by coronary thrombosis.
-His body was interred in the Inglewood Park Cemetery in Inglewood, California.
+His body was interred at Inglewood Park Cemetery in Inglewood, California.

 Legacy

 Today, the legacy of Jeffries is widely forgotten.
 However, he was once considered one of the greatest Heavyweight Champions of all time by many fellow boxers and boxing experts: